apache/arrow/docs/source/cpp/streaming_execution.rst

 batches to disk.
 However we can also collect these in memory into a :class:`Table` or forward them to a :class:`RecordBatchReader` as an out-of-graph stream.
-This flexibility allows an :class:`ExecPlan` to be used as streaming middleware between any endpoints which support arrow formatted batches.
+This flexibility allows an :class:`ExecPlan` to be used as streaming middleware between any endpoints which support Arrow formatted batches.

 An :class:`arrow::dataset::Dataset` can also be wrapped as a source node which pushes all the dataset's batches into an :class:`ExecPlan`.
 This factory is added